YikeShen/yikeshen.github.io/_pages/archive/oldaboutme.md

   - /about.html
 ---

-Announcement
+I will join University of Texas at Arlington as an Assistant Professor in Fall 2023
 =====
-I will join University of Texas at Arlington as an Assistant Professor in Fall 2023.
 My lab is recruiting 2 full-ride Ph.D. students interested in Environmental Health Data Science.

 ![](Theme_watermark.png)